 Full frame replacement

 Full frame window installation replaces the existing window frame and sashes.
-To do this, the previous frame, trim, sashes, and screen have to be removed in order to make way for the new full frame window.
+To do this, the previous frame, sashes, screen and trim have to be removed in order to make way for the new full frame window.
 Usually this can be done with a utility knife, screwdrivers, pry bar, hammer, putty knife, and circular saw, depending on your existing window.

 Basically, full frame window installations completely replace your previous windows, and is a common option for homeowners that want to change the size or shape of their window or want a different window type.